Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Eigenvalues of supra-Laplacians and the hyperdiffusion limit

-The graph cuts defined in the previous section critically depend on the eigenvalues of the associated inflated dynamic Laplacians.
-The eigenvectors of the (un)-normalised inflated dynamic Laplacian are used ahead to perform spectral partitioning of the spacetime graph to detect persistent communities.
-The inflated dynamic Laplacian depends on the parameter $a$, which scales the contribution of the spatial and temporal components.
-We show in Thm.~\ref{thm:var} that a few of the eigenvalues(vectors) of the corresponding unnormalised inflated dynamic Laplacian $\smash{\ulap}$ approach that of the corresponding unnormalised dynamic Laplacian $\smash{\unnorm \dlap}$ as~$a \to \infty$.
-For the normalised Laplacian $\smash{\nlap}$, the eigenvalues approach that of the normalised temporal Laplacian $\norm \ltemp$ as~$a \to \infty$, as shown in Thm.~\ref{thm:normL}.
+The graph cuts defined in the previous section critically depend on the eigenvalues of the associated supra-Laplacians.
+The eigenvectors of the (un)-normalised supra-Laplacian are used ahead to perform spectral partitioning of the spacetime graph to detect persistent communities.
+The supra-Laplacian depends on the parameter $a$, which scales the contribution of the spatial and temporal components.
+We show in Thm.~\ref{thm:var} that a few of the eigenvalues(vectors) of the corresponding unnormalised supra-Laplacian $\smash{\ulap}$ approach that of the corresponding unnormalised dynamic Laplacian $\smash{\unnorm \dlap}$ as~$a \to \infty$.
+For the normalised Laplacian $\smash{\nlap}$, the eigenvalues approach {those} of the normalised temporal Laplacian $\norm \ltemp$ as~$a \to \infty$, as shown in Thm.~\ref{thm:normL}.

-\subsection{The unnormalised Laplacian $\slap$}
+\subsection{The unnormalised Laplacian $\mathbfcal L^{(a)}$}

 Let $\sset G' = (\sset V', \sset E', \sop W')$ be such that $\sop W'$ is defined in \eqref{eq:Wtemp_op}.
 The vertices $\sset V'= \{1,\ldots, T\}$ and $t \sim s \textnormal{ in } \sset E' \iff \sop W'_{t,s} \neq 0$.
 Let $\sop L'$ be the corresponding graph Laplacian.
 We denote the $k$-th eigenpair of $\sop L'$ by $(\seval_k^{\rm temp},\sfunc f_k^{\rm temp})$.
 The $TN$ eigenpairs $\{ (\eval_{1,a}, \func f_{1,a} ), \ldots, (\eval_{TN,a}, \func f_{TN,a}) \}$ of $\ulap$ can be split into two collections: temporal $\{ (\eval^{\rm temp}_{2,a}, \func f^{\rm temp}_{2,a} ), \ldots, (\eval^{\rm temp}_{T,a}, \func f^{\rm temp}_{T,a}) \}$ and spatial $\smash{ \{ (\eval^{\rm spat}_{1,a}, \func f^{\rm spat}_{1,a}), \ldots, (\eval^{\rm spat}_{TN-T+1,a}, \func f^{\rm spat}_{TN-T+1,a})\} }$.